RizeFinance/rize-js/docs.md

 ### viewLatest

 Retrieves the most recent Compliance Workflow for a Customer.
-A Customer UID must be supplied as the path parameter.

 #### Parameters